-&lt;sup>241 40 C.F.R. § 1502.9(c)(l).
+^{244 40} C.F.R. § 1502.9(c)(l).

-&lt;sup>243 23 C.F R. § 771.135.
+246 23 C.F R. § 771.135.
 See Price Road Neighborhood Ass'n v.
 United States Dep't of Transp., 113 F.3d 1505 (9th Cir.
 1997) (upholding FHWA regulations requiring a reevaluation rather than an assessment as the basis for determining whether a supplemental statement is necessary).

 "In Marsh v.
-Oregon Natural Resources Council, 244 the Supreme Court considered the duty of agencies to prepare supplemental impact statements."
-"The Court noted the parties' agreement that agencies should apply a 'rule of reason' to the decision to prepare a supplemental statement," and added that supplemental statement is not needed every time "new information comes to light."
+Oregon Natural Resources Council,247 the Supreme Court considered the duty of agencies to prepare supplemental impact statements."
+"The Court noted the parties' agreement that agencies should apply a 'rule of reason' to the decision to prepare a supplemental statement," and added that ล supplemental statement is not needed every time "new information comes to light."
 "Yet agencies must give a 'hard look' at the environmental effects of their actions even after they have given initial approval to a proposal."
 "The Court held that the 'arbitrary and capricious' standard of judicial review applies to an agency's decision that a supplemental impact statement is not required."
-The Court then "decided that the new information presented to the agency in that case was not significant enough to require an impact statement."245
+The Court then "decided that the new information presented to the agency in that case was not significant enough to require an impact statement."248

 In a pre-Marsh case, Essex County Preservation Ass'n v.
-Campbell, 246 "the court held that a Governor's moratorium on the construction of a new highway was significant new information that required the preparation of a supplemental impact statement on a highway project."
+Campbell,249 "the court held that a Governor's moratorium on the construction of a new highway was significant new information that required the preparation of a supplemental impact statement on a highway project."
 Another case applied Marsh "to hold that the listing of a historic area on the National Register of Historic Places was not new information requiring a supplemental impact statement on a highway that would go through the area.
-The court noted the historic character of the area was taken into account in the planning for the project, so its listing was not new information."
+The court noted the historic character of the area was taken into account in the planning for the project, so its listing was not new information."250

-"A court will not require a supplemental statement because of new circumstances when the circumstances claimed to be new were adequately discussed in the impact statement, 248 or when the environmental impacts of the new circumstances are minor or not significant."
-For example, in Laguna Greenbelt, Inc. v.
-United States DOT, 250 the court held that the effect of wildfires on an area where a tollway was planned did not require a supplemental statement when the wildfires had been discussed in the original impact statement.
+"A court will not require a supplemental statement because of new circumstances when the circumstances claimed to be new were adequately discussed in the impact statement,251 or when the environmental impacts of the new circumstances are minor or not significant."252 A supplemental statement is required only if changes, new information, or circumstances may result in significant environmental impacts "in a manner not previously evaluated and considered."253 For